oatlog/oatlog/doc/extended_abstract/main.typ

 interpreter similar to egglog.
 A code generator is a program that constructs a program for any theory while an interpreter in some sense is a program for all theories.
-This makes the interpreter more abstract, introducing trade-offs between for example run-time memory representation compactness and uniformity, while the code generator can simply piggy-back on rustc and emit code similar to what one would write manually.
+This makes the interpreter more abstract, introducing trade-offs between for example run-time memory representation compactness and uniformity, while the code generator can simply piggyback on rustc and emit code similar to what one would write manually.
 Additionally, the generated code for an EqSat theory is remarkably readable and can be used to understand how the engine works and to sketch out modifications to it.

 Taken together, oatlog is an experiment in achieving better performance at lower effort by